5 min read

 Privacy matters

 Empathy Platform’s Semantics Recommendations system is built on a native stack, respecting shoppers’ data privacy.
 Empathy Platform uses anonymized tagging events to ensure an ethical and contextualized search experience.
-So, semantic models are based on learned patterns and relationships from your store dataset only, enabling to understand the semantic similarity between different search terms based on the catalogue domain.
+So, semantic models are based on learned patterns and relationships from your store dataset only, enabling to understand the semantic similarity between different search terms based on the catalog domain.

 warning